 - Apply theories from the social, political, and managerial sciences to explain government’s role in society.

 - Evaluate the literature from a topic relevant to public affairs and create a research question.

 - Identify and apply an appropriate research methods and data analysis to answer a research questions in public affairs.

 - Demonstrate knowledge of ethical principles in research.

 - Clearly communicate their knowledge in public affairs to different audiences such as other students, academicians, policymakers, and members of the general public.

 - Possess the skills to teach college courses.

 The Ph.D. in Public Affairs program is designed to prepare students for several career options.
 First, students will be prepared for work in an academic career at the college or university level.
-Second, students will be prepared to work in a variety of organizations as a research analyst.
-Finally, students have found the degree helpful in furthering their career in areas where the knowledge, skills, and abilities developed over the course of the degree program prepares them to develop a level of expertise in managing organizations, lobbying governments, and consulting.
+Second, the degree provides students with the opportunity to work in a variety of organizations as a research analyst.